blackjack94/mathpedia/README.md

 ## The Story

-By late-summer 2014, in an effort to help students better prepared for future Olympiads, me and my friends planned to select, revise and re-organize all the problems from [Mathscope][4], Vietnam's largest forum in Mathematical Olympiad.
+By late-summer 2014, in an effort to help students better prepared for future Olympiads, me and my friends planned to select, revise and re-organize all the problems on [Mathscope][4], Vietnam's largest forum in Mathematical Olympiad.

 Instead of compiling a heavy book, we decided to build a Wikipedia-like site, where registered members can continuously contribute to the wealth of the site.
 The vision is a library that covers various topics in Mathematics, each with 7 carefully crafted problems: _hints_, _illustrated solution_ and _lessons learned_, organized into a self-learning path.

 We named it **MathPedia**.

-With the idea further developed, we shared it on Mathscope to get early adopters, and registered to Hackathon 2014 to build and receive feedbacks.
-It was optimistic then, with 70 early registrants (including 3 famous teachers), plus many supports.
+With the idea further developed, we shared it on Mathscope and registered to Hackathon 2014 as a chance to build the site.
+Back then, it was optimistic with 70 early registrants (including 3 famous teachers), and many supports.

 Nevertheless, [our hack][5] was a big failure, being commented as having no real innovation, badly designed and aimed at the wrong problem: _"Nobody wants to sit at the computer and learn in a book way.
 The problem of online learning is the lack of motivation, you have to get your users sit down and learn.
 The current design isn't so interesting."_

-As we thought the feedback makes sense, and the site had too many performance issues, we decided to pivoted and solve the **Problem of Motivation** instead.
+As we thought the feedback makes sense, and the site had too many performance issues, we decided to pivot and solve the **Problem of Motivation** instead.
 However, as schoolyear approached, I had to work mostly on my own: **re-design the site**, **being full-stack** and **optimize the performance**.

 So I stepped back and secretly building the site (in the dark =))).